Konfekt/FastFold/doc/FastFold.txt

 - when typing `zuz` in normal mode

 and are kept as is otherwise (by keeping the fold method set to `manual`).
-Each of these update hooks can be disabled by adding
+Each of these triggers for updating folds can be disabled by adding

 - `let g:fastfold_savehook = 0`, or
 - `let g:fastfold_togglehook = 0` (which is the default), or